Pleiospilos nelii Schwantes

-Pleiospilos nelii is a small succulent with one or two pairs of opposite, almost hemispherical leaves with a deep fissure in the middle.
+Pleiospilos nelii is a small succulent with one or two pairs of opposite, almost hemispherical leaves with a deep fissure separating them.
 It grows up to 3.2 inches (8 cm) tall and 4 inches (10 cm) in diameter.
-Leaves are grey-green or brownish with many small dark spots on the surface.
+Leaves are grey-green or brownish with many small dark spots.
 Each year a new pair of leaves is produced.
-Flowers are yellow-orange, daisy-like, up to 3 inches (7.5 cm) in diameter, and emerge from the fissure between the leaves.
-They are large concerning the size of the plant, open in the afternoon and close at sunset, over a bloom period of several days.
-The flowering period extends from early spring to mid-summer.
+Flowers are yellow-orange, daisy-like, up to 3 inches (7.5 cm) in diameter, and appear from the fissure between the leaves from early spring to mid-summer.
+They open in the afternoon and close at sunset over a bloom period of several days.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).